mattsta/stripe-erlang/README.md

 Status
 ------
 stripe-erlang is a minimal stripe client.
-Currently it only supports nine
+Currently we support these
 operations: turning a credit card into an opaque token, turning a bank account into an opaque token, creating a customer with a token, charging a customer, charging a token, creating a pay-out recipient,